gustavoguichard/neighborly/README.md

 ## How to contribute

 Thank you for your interest in helping to advance this project.
 We are actively working on a public roadmap.
-Meanwhile, please feel free to submit pull requests and contact us if you have ideas or questions.
+Meanwhile, please feel free to [open issues](https://github.com/neighborly/neighborly/issues/new) with your concerns and [fix/implement](https://github.com/neighborly/neighborly/issues) something using pull requests.
+Probably the better way to do this is commenting on the issue so we can give you the responsibility of it.
+This will prevent more than one person to contribute with the same change.

 ### Coding style